aaronrussell/cloudapp_api/README.md

 A simple Ruby wrapper for the [CloudApp API](http://support.getcloudapp.com/faqs/developers/api).
 Uses [HTTParty](http://github.com/jnunemaker/httparty) with a simple ActiveResource-like interface.

-Note: This is functional, but very much a work in progress.

 ## TODO

-* Get file uploads working
 * Add tests
 * Improve the docs